 The ID Division’s mission is four-fold:

 In many ways, our challenges are unique in medicine.
 No other medical specialty faces a continual threat of new diseases, which are caused by emerging viruses and other microbes.
-A few examples of emerging/re-emerging viruses of importance are the 2019-nCoV (emerging in 2020 and similar to SARS and MERS but with new features), West Nile virus, Chikungunya virus, Enterovirus D68, Dengue, Zika virus, potential avian influenza viruses, and of course, HIV-1) There are also highly antibiotic-resistant disease-causing bacteria, some of which threaten to become untreatable.ID is unique in its need to grapple with the threatened loss of once dependable and powerful treatments due to the rapid evolution of microbial resistance.
+A few examples of emerging/re-emerging viruses of importance are most notably SARS-CoV-2, and also West Nile virus, Chikungunya virus, Enterovirus D68, Dengue, Zika virus, potential avian influenza viruses, and of course, HIV-1.
+There are also highly antibiotic-resistant disease-causing bacteria, some of which threaten to become untreatable.ID is unique in its need to grapple with the threatened loss of once dependable and powerful treatments due to the rapid evolution of microbial resistance.

 Lessons Learned and the Need for Medical Research